Gaston County, North Carolina: Points of interest

 The Hoyle Historic Homestead, with notable German-American construction features, is the oldest extant structure in Gaston County.
 Located on the Dallas-Stanley Highway above the South Fork Catawba River, it was built around 1760 and is listed on the National Register of Historic Places.

-The Daniel Stowe Botanical Garden covers 380 acre in the South Point area of Gaston County, on South New Hope Road.
+The Daniel Stowe Conservancy covers 380 acre in the South Point area of Gaston County, on South New Hope Road.

 The Gaston County Museum is located in the town of Dallas, North Carolina.

 The Schiele Museum of Natural History is a science museum and planetarium located in Gastonia that features both permanent and touring exhibits.

 Crowder's Mountain State Park is noted for its resident raptors and sheer vertical cliffs which drop 150 ft.
 From Crowders Mountain, the highest point in Gaston County, views stretch for more than 20 mi.

 The U.S. National Whitewater Center is a recreation and training facility.
 Set among 1300 acre of wooded land along the Catawba River, the multiuse facility has a climbing center, mountain-biking trails and running trails.

 Christmas Town USA - McAdenville, North Carolina - Each December, hundreds of thousands of twinkling lights turn this small mill town into a spectacular holiday display.
 Visitors stroll down Main Street surrounded by the sights and sounds of Christmas.

 Spencer Mountain, which is located in central Gaston County, is the site of the old WBTV television transmitter.
 It was from this site that the first commercial television signal in North Carolina was broadcast, when WBTV signed on the air in 1949.
 The tower remains on the mountain today, but is no longer in use as WBTV's primary transmitter.
 It is used by NWS for its NOAA Weather Radio transmission signal.